gatsbyjs/gatsby/docs/docs/reference/release-notes/v4.20/index.md

 ## RFC for changes in `sort` and aggregation fields in Gatsby GraphQL Schema

-We are proposing Breaking Changes for next major version of Gatsby to our GraphQL API with goal of increasing performance and redusing resource usage of builds.
+We are proposing Breaking Changes for the next major version of Gatsby to our GraphQL API.
+The goal of this change is increasing performance and reducing resource usage of builds.
 Proposed changes impact `sort` and aggregation fields (`group`, `min`, `max`, `sum`, `distinct`).

 Basic example of proposed change: